microsoft/testfx-docs/RFCs/010-MapNotRunnableToFailed-Attribute.md

 ## Motivation
 Some tests which have incompatible signature and cannot be executed are skipped with warnings being thrown.
-User should be able to configure to fail a test if it is not runnable.
+These tests will now be marked failed since these are not even being executed.
+User should be able to configure to not fail a test if it is not runnable in accordance with maintaining backward compatibility.

 ### Proposed solution
 Make this setting configurable via MapNotRunnableToFailed tag which is part of the adapter node in the runsettings.